evelinawahlstrom/MusicFirst-nodejs/README.md

 #  :iphone: MusicFirst - a React Native Mobile App :iphone:
-Node JS/Express/Ejs with PSP integration - Hackaton challenge as a trainee at Codaisseur showcasing my ability to learn something new in 2,5 days
+Node JS/Express/Ejs with PSP integration - Hackaton challenge as a trainee at Codaisseur showcasing my ability to learn something new in 2,5 days. **THIS IS THE SERVER.** See **[related repositories](#related-repositories)** for the client side.

 ## What this project is about: